 A surety is a person who makes a legal agreement with the State and agrees to surrender a set amount of money if the accused person fails to appear in court as required.

-The surety must show the court that they possess cash or assets equal to the surety condition.
-If the surety amount is $20,000, the surety must bring documentation proving that they have assets that equal $20,000.
+- The surety must show the court that they possess cash or assets equal to the surety condition.
+For example, if the surety amount is $20,000, the surety must bring documentation proving that they have assets that equal $20,000.

 Protective Bail Conditions